 Demure in other seasons, Strawberry Bush steals the show in early fall with its brilliant display of fruit.
 Bumpy, raspberry-red pods hang on the ends of stems and split open to reveal small, smooth, orange seeds: a profusion of fall "hearts."
 Strawberry Bush grows as a 4-6' understory plant in our eastern woodlands, and thrives in average soils in the garden.
-Lower limbs can be removed and groundcovers planted as a carpet beneath — try foam flower, green and gold, or Canada wild ginger.
+Limb it up a bit to plant groundcovers as a carpet beneath — try foam flower, green and gold, or Canada wild ginger.

 Bloom color: red